-For example, board members today want to ensure that their organizations are getting to see the best investments they can.
-Certainly there is no shortage of organizations asking investors for money, but savvy investors are realizing that the best deals do not fall in their lap; they have to track their best sources for deals and cultivate those sources so that they consistently have access to the investments that others may be missing out on.
-Having a system in place to track the big players in your space, what conferences produce the most deals, and who you need to keep in touch with to generate those deals can help you do that.
+For example, they’re taking steps to ensure that their organizations are getting to see the best investments.
+While there is no shortage of organizations asking investors for money, savvy investors are realizing that the best deals don’t just fall into their laps.
+They have to identify and track their best deal sources and cultivate them so that they consistently have access to those investments—opportunities they might otherwise miss out on.

 How many schools were built?
-How many gallons of water were cleaned?
+How many gallons of clean water were produced?
 How many jobs were created?
-Board members today realize that the most important thing to find out before making an investment in a social entrepreneur is “will it do any good?”
+Board members today realize that the most important question to answer before investing in a social entrepreneur is, “Will the investment do any good?”